Tag: poem of love

 • Cranky Old Man

-A brief intro When an old man died in the geriatric ward of a nursing home in an Australian country town, it was believed that he had nothing left of any value.
-Later when nurses were going through his meager possessions, they found this poem.
-Its quality and content so impressed the staff that copies…
+A brief intro When an old man passed away in the geriatric ward of a nursing home in an Australian rural town, it was thought that he had nothing of value left.
+Later, as nurses sorted through his modest belongings, they discovered this poem.
+Its depth and message so moved the staff that they made…

 • Hearts